seanvaleo/cbyexample.com/CONTRIBUTING.md

 ## Attribution

-Please include your name and a summary of your works to the list of contributors in [CONTRIBUTERS.txt](CONTRIBUTORS.txt "CONTRIBUTORS.txt").
+Please include your name and a summary of your works to the list of contributors in [CONTRIBUTORS.txt](CONTRIBUTORS.txt "CONTRIBUTORS.txt").